windrim/astro-conf/README.md

-# astro-conf
+# AstroNvim config

-user/ config for astrovim
+This repo constitutes the `lua/user/` path in the AstroNvim configuration.